Musicals101.com

 b.
 Nov.
 9, 1869 (Coburg, Canada) - d.
 July 28, 1934 (Santa Barbara, CA)

-Dressler's hefty physique (five foot eight, she towered over most women of her time), expressive face and instinct for comic timing led to long and varied career in musical theater.
+Dressler's hefty physique (at five foot eight, she towered over most women of her time), expressive face and instinct for comic timing led to long and varied career in musical theater.
 She made her Broadway debut in Maurice Barrymore's operetta Robber of the Rhine (1892), appeared with Eddie Foy in Little Robinson Crusoe, and played Lillian Russell's mother in a revival of the operetta Girofle-Girofla.
 After Dressler achieved star status in The Lady Slavey (1896), she became part of the Joe Weber & Lew Fields stock company, co-starring in such hit burlesque musicals as Higgledy Piggledy (1904) and Twiddle Twaddle (1906).

 Dunne, Irene Marie